So what can Sumer do?

 Why is Sumer different?

 In 1970 IBM researcher Edgar Codd introduced the brilliant and remarkably successful relational database model.
 Development naturally focused on large business applications.
-And although the databases themselves are efficient, development and maintenance requires armies of specialized programmers and technicians, making them highly labor intensive.
+And although the databases themselves are efficient, development and maintenance requires armies of specialized programmers and technicians that make them highly labor intensive.

 Unfortunately, later evolution into applications for SMEs simply recycled big business models, and this recyling missed some important points: